dopry/portfolio-manager/README.md

 # Unofficial Energy Star Portfolio Manager SDK and CLI Tool

+**1.x is unstable and will have breaking changes as the architecture stabilizes.
+2.x will signal the beginning of proper semantic releases.**

 Portfolio Manager is an important benchmarking tool to support measure and verification of energy efficiency projects.
 It support a number of federal incentive programs, federal decision making, and Energy Star building certifications.
 It is primarily used by [large companies](https://www.energystar.gov/buildings/facility-owners-and-managers/existing-buildings/save-energy/expert-help/find-spp/most_active#).

 A core aim of this project is to make Portfolio Manager more accessible to smaller consulants, engineering firms, property managers, utilities like rural coops, and building owners.

 The CLI tool enables automation of data flows using shell scripts popular with general IT personell and systems administrators.

 The Node.JS SDK make the platform more accessible to javascript developers and is a popular technology among start ups and web developers.

 ## Contributing

 I'm actively looking for contributors and sponsors to further develop this project.
 My goal is to build open-source tooling that supports the operations of companies working in the energy efficiency space.

 ## CLI